 A provider’s choice of non-depolarizing NMBD depends on the desired speed of onset, duration of action, route of elimination, and side effects.
 For instance, muscle relaxants with a rapid onset (i.e., rocuronium) and brief duration may be desirable when endotracheal intubation is the reason for paralysis.
 On the other hand, a longer-acting agent like pancuronium may also produce intubating conditions in 90 seconds, but at the cost of pronounced tachycardia within the patient and a block that may be irreversible by an acetylcholinesterase inhibitor (for over 60 minutes), increasing the risk of postoperative pulmonary complications.
 The table below displays the characteristics of various non-depolarizing NMBDs.

-A non-immunologic histamine release occurs with administration of benzylisoquinolinium compounds, typically mivacurium, atracurium, and doxacurium.
+A non-immunologic histamine release occurs with the administration of benzylisoquinolinium compounds, typically mivacurium, atracurium, and doxacurium.
 This reaction is dose-related and affected by delivery rate, leading to positive chronotropy (H receptors), positive inotropy (H receptors) positive dromotropy (H receptors), skin flushing and hypotension from peripheral vasodilation, and rarely bronchospasm.

 Several large-scale studies showed that NMBDs are the most common causative agents of anesthesia-related anaphylaxis.
-A prior history for anaphylaxis to one non-depolarizing NMBD also places a patient at increased risk of cross-reactivity to another non-depolarizing NMBD.
+A prior history for anaphylaxis to one non-depolarizing NMBD also places a patient at an increased risk of cross-reactivity to another non-depolarizing NMBD.

 Other notable side effects are drug-specific.
 Pancuronium may cause tachycardia and hypertension due to its vagolytic mechanism on nodal cells mediated through muscarinic receptors.
 Laudanosine, which is a metabolite of atracurium and cis-atracurium, may accumulate and cause central nervous system stimulation with resultant seizures.
 Finally, in critically ill patients, long-term infusions of non-depolarizing NMBDs, particularly aminosteroids, can lead to profound weakness, termed critical illness polymyoneuropathy (CIP).